google/material-design-lite/docs/_pages/faq.md

 <h2 id="new-components">Can I request or contribute components to MDL?</h2>

 Sure!
 There may be components or templates you would like to see implemented in MDL that we don't yet provide.
 Please feel free to propose them on the <a href="https://github.com/Google/material-design-lite/issues/new?title=%5BComponent%20Request%5D%20%7BComponent%7D&body=Please%20include:%0A*%20Description%0A*%20Material%20Design%20Spec%20link%0A*%20Use%20Case%28s%29">Issue Tracker</a>.
 While we can't guarantee we'll be able to implement them all, we will consider requests and review them at regular intervals.

+<h2 id="alternate-preprocessor">Will MDL support non-Sass preprocessors?</h2>

+*Stylus, Less, PostCSS, etc.*

+MDL is implemented using Sass and there are no current plans to change this.
+If you wish to maintain a port to another preprocessor, you are more than welcome to.